-- Fully discharge the battery by leaving it in the computer with the power on until the system automatically turns itself off. - 2.
+- 1. Fully discharge the battery by leaving it in the computer with the power on until the system automatically turns itself off. - 2.
 Connect the AC adaptor to the DC IN 19V jack of the computer, and to a wall outlet that is supplying power. - 3.
-Charge the battery until the Battery indicator glows green.
+Charge the battery until the DC IN/Battery indicator glows white.